mainkoon81/Study-02-AB-Testing/README.md

 ### 2. Chi_Sqr-test:
 It's expected value: `E[x] = df` (몇개나 더했어?) - the sum of squares`∑(x-μ)^2` or **SS** of independent standard normals is a random variable that fairly naturally arises in many contexts, and that is something we would like to have a name for.
 The degrees of freedom relates to the number of independent normals involved(or squared then summed) and each of those squared components has mean `1`.
+> No parameters(mean, sd, etc) are required to compute the Goodness-of-Fit test and no assumptions are made about the underlying distribution.
+However, one can also use Chi-square to test whether a sample variance is exactly equal to the population variance.
+This test is a parametric test.

 #### 1> Population Variance Estimation
  - __From a single sample:__